No More Pet Piercing

 Heartworm Medication Causes Deaths

 There are more worries about the dog heartworm medication Trifexis.
-So far, 965 complaints about dogs dying after taking Trifexis have been filed with the FSA over the last three and a half years.
+Unfortunately, many dogs have died after taking Trifexis.
 According to it's own label, the most common reaction to Trifexis includes vomiting, itching and decreased activity for 1 to 2 days.
 The drug's maker, Elanco, says it's sold 70-million doses and has found no link between the pill and any dog deaths.
 But the FDA says it is continuing to monitor the drug and is urging anyone whose dog has suffered an adverse reaction to report it to both drug maker Elanco and the FDA.

 Doggy Social Networking